 Daily Routine and Play

 Mental challenges prove equally vital.
-Rotate puzzle toys weekly to maintain novelty, hiding kibble in rubber maze feeders.
-Incorporate five-minute training bursts throughout the day, teaching skills like “paw targeting” to light switches.
+To keep puzzle toys fresh, rotate them once a week, and place kibble in rubber maze feeders.
+Include five-minute training sessions during the day, and train such skills as paw targeting to light switches.
 These micro-sessions reinforce obedience while tiring their active minds.

 Weekend adventures prevent boredom.
-Try scent-tracking exercises in local parks or swimming sessions for low-impact joint care.
-Always monitor water activities closely, as some dogs need gradual exposure to currents.
+Scent-tracking exercises in local parks or swimming are low-impact joint care.
+Keep a close eye on the water activities because certain dogs require a progressive exposure to currents.

 Addressing Health Concerns: Hip Elbow Dysplasia and More